 2. It Helps Your Company Uphold a Professional Environment

-Defining appropriate or inappropriate uses of company machines is a necessary step for any business.
+Defining appropriate or inappropriate uses of company machines is a necessary step for any organization.
 By highlighting appropriate uses, even if it means allowing occasional personal use of machines in a safe way that doesn’t interfere with work activities, your organization shows its commitment to a professional, serious work environment.
 By doing this, you’re also outlining what is considered inappropriate use, such as using company machines in a personal way that can potentially create system vulnerabilities.

 3. It Helps Users Understand Privacy and Company Ownership Rights